curl/curl/docs/cmdline-opts/_PROTOCOLS.md

 version 0.9, 1.0, 1.1, 2 and 3 depending on build options and the correct
 command line options.
 ## IMAP(S)
-Using the mail reading protocol, curl can "download" emails for you.
+Using the mail reading protocol, curl can download emails for you.
 With or without using TLS.
 ## LDAP(S)
 curl can do directory lookups for you, with or without TLS.
 ## MQTT
 curl supports MQTT version 3.
-Downloading over MQTT equals "subscribe" to a topic while uploading/posting equals "publish" on a topic.
+Downloading over MQTT equals subscribe to a topic while uploading/posting equals publish on a topic.
 MQTT over TLS is not supported (yet).
 ## POP3(S)
 Downloading from a pop3 server means getting a mail.
 With or without using TLS.